 While fluoride has come under scrutiny by those worried about how it impacts other areas of health, this substance remains a mainstay in oral health.
 This is because fluoride is a leading defense against tooth decay.
 It works by fighting germs that can lead to decay, as well as providing a protective barrier for your teeth.

 Many who brush regularly neglect to floss.
-“Flossing is not just for getting those little pieces of Chinese food or broccoli that may be getting stuck in between your teeth,” says Jonathan Schwartz, D.D.S., who practices at Manhattan Dental Health.
-“It's really a way to stimulate the gums, reduce plaque, and help lower inflammation in the area.”
+“Flossing is not just for getting those little pieces of Chinese food or broccoli that may be getting stuck in between your teeth,” says Jonathan Schwartz, DDS.
+“It’s really a way to stimulate the gums, reduce plaque, and help lower inflammation in the area.”

 Flossing once a day is usually enough to reap these benefits.

 Flossing can be difficult, especially for young children and older adults with arthritis.
-Rather than give up, look for tools that can help you get the floss your teeth need.
+Rather than give up, look for tools that can help you floss your teeth.
 Ready-to-use dental flossers from the drugstore can make a difference.

 Advertisements make mouthwash seem necessary for good oral health, but many people skip them because they don’t know how they work.
 Schwartz says mouthwash helps in three ways: It reduces the amount of acid in the mouth, cleans hard-to-brush areas in and around the gums, and re-mineralizes the teeth.
 “Mouthwashes are useful as an adjunct tool to help bring things into balance,” he explains.
 “I think in children and older people, where the ability to brush and floss may not be ideal, a mouthwash is particularly helpful.”